Restless Pursuits

 Helping adventurous families with older kids and teens explore beautiful destinations while avoiding the crowds

-Cartagena Costs Broken Down: Is It Expensive to Visit This Beautiful City?
+Cartagena Costs: Is It Expensive To Visit This Beautiful City?

-While the exchange rate in Colombia continued to be in our favor, we had previously decided to go “all out” on our lodging in Cartagena.
-This was our biggest, most modern, best beach access, most amenities stop for our time in Latin America.
-These costs started our numbers off a bit higher, and while many of our other expenses were not huge, we continued to splurge on dining out in this beautiful city.
+Is Cartagena expensive to visit?
+While the exchange rate in Colombia can work in your favor, we had previously decided to go “all out” on our lodging when we visited Cartagena.
+This was our biggest, most modern, best beach access, most amenities stop during our full-time travel trip in Latin America.
 Below are our total Cartagena costs with a summary of our takeaways from each section.
+We hope this gives you a better idea of Cartagena prices and what to budget for a Cartagena, Colombia vacation.

 Night View of Cartagena - Airbnb part of the Cartagena cost